daenvil/MarkdownLabel/addons/markdownlabel/README.md

 #### Task list items

-A task list item is an unordered list item which begins with ``[ ]`` or ``[x]``.
+A task list item is an unordered list item which begins with ``[ ]`` or ``[x]`` followed by a space.
 These characters are, by default, replaced with a checkbox icon when converting the text (☐ and ☑, respectively).
 These checkbox characters depend on the used font and may not display properly, so they can be customized using the ``unchecked_item_character`` and ``checked_item_character`` properties, where you can even insert an image using BBCode or Markdown syntax.

 When clicking on a checkbox, it automatically checks/unchecks itself and emits the ``task_checkbox_clicked`` signal.
 This behavior can be disabled with the ``enable_checkbox_clicks`` property.